Politics and History

 Teaching methods

-Most of your modules will be delivered through lectures and seminars.
+Most of your modules will be delivered through lectures, seminars and workshops.
 Seminars become more important in Stage 2 and 3, reflecting your development into a confident and skilled independent learner and part of the School's wider learning community.

 In Politics, you'll also focus on public speaking, with in-class debates used to test, defend and refine your ideas.